Morrilton, Arkansas: Government

-The city has operated under the Mayor-Council form of government since it was founded.
-The city currently elects 11 positions: Mayor, City Clerk, City Attorney, and eight Council Member positions.
+The city has operated under the mayor-council form of government since it was founded.
+The city currently elects 11 positions: mayor, city clerk, city attorney, and eight council member positions.
 The eight council members are represented by two members from each of the city's four wards.
 The council members are Ward 1: Greg Wiedower, Benny Baker.
 Ward 2: Gary Koch, Isaac Decker.
 Ward 3: Richard Deluca, Aaron Spivey.
-Ward 4: Jim Bowles, Fred Hill.
-The current Mayor is Allen Lipsmeyer.
+Ward 4: Jim Bowles, Kyle Roch.
+The current mayor is Allen Lipsmeyer.
 The city employs over 100 individuals in nine different departments.

-Most Conway County government offices are located in the city of Morrilton, including the Quorum, Circuit, District, and Juvenile Courts; and the Assessor, County Judge, County Coroner, County Attorney, and Public Defenders offices.
+Most Conway County government offices are located in the city of Morrilton, including the quorum, circuit, district, and juvenile courts; and the assessor, county judge, county coroner, county attorney, and public defenders offices.

 Education

 Public schools

 The community's public school system is operated by the South Conway County School District.
 As of 2018, the district consists of five schools.
 The SCCSD public high school is Morrilton High School.

 Morrilton's first public school for white students opened in 1881.
 14 years later the first school for African-American students opened in 1895.
 In 1980 the East Side, Morrilton, and Plumerville School districts consolidated to form the new South Conway County district.